 In more ways than one, the situation of a sales leader is similar to that of a mixologist here.
 The mixologist uses different ratios of the same ingredients to skillfully create concoctions perfectly tailored to the customer’s taste.
 The sales leader attempts to do the same thing!

 That’s why getting this concoction right is crucial to your success- you want to give your best talent a reason to not just accept a position in your team but to stay with your organization long-term.
+Utilizing clear communication, such as providing sales deck examples, becomes essential in helping your sales reps comprehend the intricacies of the Pay-mix Ratio and fostering long-term commitment.

 Is your Pay-mix optimal?